Want to save money on your car insurance? Find and compare free custom quotes here.

 Chevy pickups have the highest theft rate in New Mexico’s largest city, Albuquerque, according to USA Today.
 Besides theft, vehicles more susceptible to damage and occupant injury may have higher rates.
 Vehicles with lower theft rates and risk typically have lower insurance rates.

-Your credit score will determine your auto insurance rates.
+Your insurance credit score is a factor when calculating your auto insurance rates.
 In most states, insurance companies can use credit-based insurance scores to determine premiums.
 Know that credit score and credit-based insurance scores aren’t the same things.

 A credit score is a number used by lenders to indicate how likely you are to be late repaying a loan or line of credit.
 It is produced by evaluating the information in your credit report at a credit reporting agency.